babylon-finance/security/audits/README.md

 # Audit list

-Here we provide a list of current - public available - audits:
+Here we provide a list of current audits:

 | Company                | Description                                                                                                   | Report                            | Date                                          |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------ | --------------------------------- | ----------------------------------------------- |